nationalarchives/tdr-design-documentation/README.md

 Upload:
 - The user needs to be able to resume a transfer
-- 'Service Agreements' is now called 'Transfer Agreement' (agreed with Nicki) For the questions, we will use more direct,  plain language e.g. The records are all in English.
+- 'Service Agreements' is now called 'Transfer Agreement' (agreed with Nicki) For the questions, we will use more direct,  plain language e.g. The records are all in English. (agreed with Sonia)
 - Both bulk upload and the ability to select individual files is a requirement

 Processing:
 - Processing starts with the upload of the first file
-- Upload and Processing run parallel
+- Upload and Processing (meaning the three checks) run parallel
 - To show progress in a progressbar (with percentage) is possible
 - To display the time remaining to the user is not feasible (because it depends on e.g. how many other users are uploading files at the same time)
-- If there is a fail, we let the user know what the fail is related to and suggest an action
+- If there is a fail, we let the user know what the fail is related to and suggest an action (the user can only do something about anti-virus or file format errors)
+In case of a checksum validation error, we let the user try the upload again and if it fails again, then let the user know that there is a problem with the service.
-- There is a business need to capture as much descriptive/contextual data as possible - on file and consignment level
+- There is a business need to capture as much descriptive/contextual data as possible - on file and consignment level.
+It is in discussion if we let the user download a template (csv file) that they fill out and upload which is similar to what they have done in the manual process.

 Transfer:
 - The user will need to confirm warnings before transferring